 - David LaMotte will host the weekend, offering a concert on Friday night and leading reflections throughout our time together.

-Many of the leaders will be with us all weekend, to be nourished themselves, rather than just coming by to present their parts.
+Several of the leaders will be with us all weekend, to be nourished themselves, rather than just coming by to present their parts of the event.

 Though it may sound like a lot to fit into the weekend, there will definitely be downtime for rest, wandering, or conversation in the lodge’s rocking chairs, and each of these offerings is optional — the point of the weekend is to nourish you, so you are free to choose the things that most call to you, and spend your time in other ways when you feel so led.

 Food & Lodging

 Retreat attendees will be housed at the William Black Lodge in Montreat, a charming old stone lodge that is being gradually modernized under the good leadership of my long-time friend Tommy Brown.
 In an effort to build community, we ask that folks who are attending the retreat stay at William Black rather than commuting or finding their own lodging.